Thomas Frank plays down injury concerns over Dominic Solanke and Destiny Udogie

 New Tottenham boss Thomas Frank played down injury concerns over Dominic Solanke and Destiny Udogie weeks out from the Super Cup against Paris St Germain on August 13.

-Left-back Udogie and England forward Solanke were set to feature in Spurs’ second friendly of the day at Luton, but were pulled out as a precaution hours after Wycombe had earned a 2-2 draw with the Europa League winners.
+Left-back Udogie and England forward Solanke were set to feature in Spurs’ friendly at Luton, but were pulled out as a precaution hours after Wycombe had earned a 2-2 draw with the Europa League winners.

 Solanke was absent from the 0-0 draw at Kenilworth Road due to a minor ankle injury and Udogie was withdrawn before kick-off.
 However, the duo are expected to join the squad on Sunday’s flight to Hong Kong for Tottenham’s week-long pre-season tour of Asia.